RileyDMK/item-catalog-vanilla/README.md

 Run the command `python project.py` to run the app.

 In a web browser, go to [http://localhost:8000](http://localhost:8000) to view the main page.
+You can view a hosted version of this app at [https://intense-oasis-15937.herokuapp.com/](https://intense-oasis-15937.herokuapp.com/).

 Click on a category to view its items.